BanditTech/FLAC-to-MP3/README.md

 * Important variables are the MusicFolder, BitRate, ShowGui and YesLog
 * If ShowGui is enabled it becomes a standalone app, will not work as a background script
 * Place the file somewhere it can stay
+* If you want to be able to drop folders onto the script, will need to compile it

 Inside Lidarr go to the connect settings page
 * add a new connection as a Custom Script